CodeMaxx/CodeMaxx.github.io/_posts/2017-10-19-writeup-backdoorctf17-2funsignals.md

 This will connect to the server, extract the flag and print it.

-**Note:** I randomly decided to get 50 characters since we don't know the flag size beforehand.
+> **Note:** I randomly decided to get 50 characters since we don't know the flag size beforehand.
 The flag was actually smaller than that.
 Anything larger than the flag size would've worked.
+{: .prompt-info }

 Cheers!

-**Go through other [writeups](/writeups/) for more such fun challenges.**
+> Go through other [writeups](/writeups/) for more such fun challenges.
+{: .prompt-tip }